justcho5/activity-planning-mcp/README.md

 ### How would you test the agent, what are the different failure scenarios, and what tools or methods would you use to manage them?

 1. **In-Memory Testing with FastMCP Client**
-   - Import your server object directly into tests
+   - Imports the server object directly into tests
+   - Test tool calls
    - No deployment or network overhead required
-   - Full debugging support with breakpoints
    - Instant test execution
 1. **Unit Tests**:
    - Test individual functions with mocked API responses